diocomweb/website/docs/programs/ambassador_registration_program.md

 The Diode Community DAO is responsible for governance of this program.

-All Ambassador registrations are valid for 36 months only, after which the child Ambassador will no longer allocate any rewards to its registered parent.
-Once a child Ambassador has been registered, registrations may not be changed without approval of the Foundation.
+All referral code registrations are valid for 36 months only, after which the child referral will no longer allocate any rewards to its registered parent.
+Once a child code has been registered, registrations may not be changed without approval of the Foundation.